usf-cs212-spring2020/usf-cs212-spring2020.github.io/guides/exam-1.md

 - You should understand terminology with respect to stream operations, including **intermediate** versus **terminal** operations, **lazy** versus **eager** operations, and what it means for an operation to be **non-interfering**, **stateless**, and without **side-effects**.

+- You should understand how to interpret JUnit test classes, and create your own JUnit tests.
+This includes understanding the `@Test`, `@Nested`, `@BeforeEach`, `@AfterEach`, and `@ParameterizedTest` annotations and the methods in the `org.junit.jupiter.api.Assertions` package.

+- You should understand how to use assertions in Java using the `assert` keyword, and where it is (or is not) appropriate to use.

+- You should understand how to configure and use **Log4j2** for logging and debugging.
+If given a configuration file, you should be able to determine where log messages will go (file or console), which level log messages will be output (all, info, debug, etc.), and in what format.

 ## SDS Accommodations

 Students may receive [exam accommodations](https://myusf.usfca.edu/sds/exam-accommodations), such as additional testing time or a more private exam setting, through [Student Disability Services](https://myusf.usfca.edu/sds/exam-accommodations).
 If you are planning on using these exam accommodations, please read the following.

-### Requests
+### SDS Requests

 I must receive a notification for accommodation from [SDS](https://myusf.usfca.edu/sds) regarding this exam at least <strong>one week before the exam</strong> itself.
 You may have SDS proctor the exam, but you will be expected to take the exam on the same day as the rest of the class.

-### Exam
+### Proctored Exam

 For exams proctored by SDS, Canvas will be configured to automatically allow you to (1) begin the exam at your scheduled appointment time and (2) give you the additional time stipulated by your SDS alternative testing contract.

 You may take the exam on your own laptop or on a computer provided by SDS.
 The allowed websites will be linked directly from the exam; no other websites, resources, or materials may be accessed.
 If necessary, you can bring your own piece of scratch paper and turn it in directly to the professor when you are done.

-I will actively monitoring email for questions from your proctor, but there might be up to a 20 minute delay if your appointment happens when I am in class or in code reviews.
+I will actively monitoring email for questions from your proctor, but there might be a delay if your appointment happens at a time different from the rest of class.

-### Retake
+### Proctored Retake

 You may decide whether to use SDS accommodations for the exam retake.
 The retake generally takes less time than the original exam; most students decide *not* to use SDS accommodations for the retake process.
 Since you are allowed to ask for help during the retake, this allows you to receive more immediate help and feedback.

 If you do choose to use SDS exam accommodations for the retake, I will prepare some general hints you can use during the retake.
-The SDS proctor can send me your questions via email, but I may not be immediately available to answer those questions during your scheduled time.
+The SDS proctor can send me your questions via email, but I may have limited availability to answer those questions during your scheduled time.

 It may also be possible to combine SDS exam proctoring and attending class for the retake (so you get both extra time and in-class help), but this depends on both SDS and instructor availability.
 To inquire further, please make a private post on Piazza.